home | what's new | other sitescontact | about

 K. We do have an inborn sense of some things.
 We come into this world “knowing”, or with a proclivity toward knowing, certain things.
 Philosophers use the term a priori that is, prior to experience, prior to fact-gathering and inductive reasoning.
 We do have certain innate abilities, from day one.
 For example, the ability to learn and speak languages.
 All healthy babies pick this up virtually immediately.

-the essence of what it means to be human, crafts and structures the mind
+the essence of what it means to be human will craft and structure the mind

-E. But, I would say, our most quintessentially human, inborn attribute relates to the very structuring of the mind our desire to make sense of the world, to rationalize, to seek for order, harmony, proportion – beauty, if you will – our desire to grow, to solve problems, to love, to know, to become more.
+E. But, I would say, our most quintessentially human, inborn attribute relates to the very structuring of the mind our desire to make sense of the world, to rationalize, to quest for meaning, to seek for order, harmony, proportion – beauty, if you will – our desire to grow, to solve problems, to love, to know, to become more.
 This is what it means to be human.

 'made in the image'